Why choose our Leeds Divorce Solicitors

 Even where a court does accept that an asset is non-matrimonial this does not prevent it from being taken into account.
 Indeed, when the court is undertaking its factual inquiry into the background of a case, it is bound by law to have regard to all the financial resources which each party to a marriage has or is likely to have in the foreseeable future; irrespective of whether they are matrimonial or not.
 What this could mean in practice is that whilst a non-matrimonial asset of one spouse might not be shared, the other spouse could receive more of the matrimonial resources to meet their needs.
 In this scenario, the existence of a non-matrimonial resource could therefore militate towards an outcome which results in the other spouse retaining more of what has been accumulated during the marriage.

 The court also has some discretion it its treatment of pensions on divorce.
 Often, and particularly where parties marry later in life, a spouse may build up some pension provision within a marriage and some pension provision outside of it.
 The question then becomes, to what extent should a particular pension pot be vulnerable to the sharing exercise and how much of the pension should be taken into account?
-This is far from clear cut and in any situation where pension sharing orders may be made specialist advice should be sought.
+This is not always clear cut and in any situation where pension sharing orders may be made specialist advice should be sought.

-There are two principal ways that a spouse to marriage may try to hide or conceal assets.
+There are two principal ways that a spouse in a marriage may try to hide or conceal assets.
 Firstly, a spouse may fail to disclose their existence.
 Secondly, a spouse may understate the value of their assets.
 If you think that your spouse is hiding assets, early legal advice is essential.
 Sometimes particularly mischievous spouse’s may try to divest themselves of their assets, transfer property to third parties or divert income to other sources to try to depress the appearance of their net worth.
 More commonly, they will simply underplay the value of financial resources that they have disclosed.

 If an uncooperative spouse is unwilling to engage in financial disclosure on a voluntary basis the first port of call may well be an application to the court to compel their co-operation.
 If the spouse fails to provide disclosure then applications to enforce can and should be exercised.
 Alongside this, adverse costs orders may also be made.